-- A. Criteria for full membership on graduate faculty - 1.
-Holds full-time faculty status at Kent State University. - 2.
+- A. Criteria for full membership on graduate faculty - Holds full-time faculty status at Kent State University. - 2.
 Holds a doctoral degree that is appropriate to the discipline. - 3.
 Has established sufficient scholarly activity measured as publications in refereed journals within the last five years to accumulate a total of at least eight points.
 The current lists of journals for graduate faculty determination include the Department's Reappointment, Promotion and Tenure Journal List and the College of Business Administration's journal list for publication outside accounting journals.
 The rankings and points assigned to scholarly publications are A+ (8 points), A (4 points), and B (2 points).
 Only B level or higher-level publications are counted toward meeting this criterion.
 In cases where journals are not included on the two lists (Department and College) but believed by a faculty member to be other than C level journals, the faculty member should make a case by providing external validation sources to support the claimed ranking of the journals outside of these lists. - 4.
 Provides or has the potential to provide high quality graduate instruction. - 5.
 Has a record of participation in graduate education through service on doctoral dissertation committees as a member, co-chair, or chair within the last five years. - B. Criteria for associate membership on graduate faculty - 1.
 Holds full-time faculty status at Kent State University. - 2.
 Holds a doctoral degree or a terminal degree appropriate to the discipline, or has relevant professional certification(s) such as Certified Public Accountant (CPA) or Certified Management Accountant (CMA) and significant, appropriate business experience related to the area of instruction. - 3.
-Provides or has the potential for high quality teaching at the graduate level. - C. Criteria for temporary membership on graduate faculty - 1.
-Holds a doctoral degree or a terminal degree appropriate to the discipline, or has relevant professional certification(s) such as Certified Public Accountant (CPA) or Certified Management Accountant (CMA) and significant, appropriate business experience related to the area of instruction. - 2.
+Provides or has the potential for high quality teaching at the graduate level. - C. Criteria for temporary membership on graduate faculty - Holds a doctoral degree or a terminal degree appropriate to the discipline, or has relevant professional certification(s) such as Certified Public Accountant (CPA) or Certified Management Accountant (CMA) and significant, appropriate business experience related to the area of instruction. - 2.
 This designation shall be assigned to a faculty member whose participation in the graduate program is desired for a limited period or for a limited objective.

 Normally, this designation should be assigned to lead to the appropriate instruction of a graduate course for a semester or appropriate service on a graduate examination committee, a thesis committee, or a dissertation committee.
-The temporary designation cannot extend beyond one academic year except in cases where the assignment is for service on a dissertation committee.
-Upon the completion of the temporary assignment, the designation of Temporary Graduate Faculty Member terminates.
+Temporary status is granted only on an academic year basis.
+Therefore, the designation of Temporary Graduate Faculty Member terminates at the end of each academic year but can be reinstated by action of the Graduate Faculty Committee and the Department Chair.
 This designation shall normally not be awarded to full-time tenured or tenure-track faculty.